Compare the election platforms and promises from Ontario's 4 major parties

 The PCs supported banning American companies from getting provincial contracts, buying Ontarian and Canadian whenever possible, the Energy East oil pipeline and easier goods trading between provinces.

-When the tariffs were hours away, the PCs said they were “ripping up” a $100 million StarLink contract to get high-speed internet to thousands of remote customers because of owner Elon Musk’s ties to Donald Trump.
+When the tariffs were hours away, the PCs said they were “ripping up” a $100 million Starlink contract to get high-speed internet to thousands of remote customers because of owner Elon Musk’s ties to Donald Trump.

 As part of an effort to convince Trump not to impose tariffs, the PCs would buy two more helicopters to support border patrols in the Niagara and Windsor areas and ban Chinese state-owned enterprises from future energy contracts.